Dame Jilly Cooper’s cause of death has been revealed at an inquest following her death last month at the age of 88.

-Tributes have poured in for the bonkbuster writer, who sold more than 11 million copies of her books in the UK alone.
+Last month, tributes poured in for the bonkbuster writer – who sold more than 11 million copies of her books in the UK alone – after her death was announced.
+Her children – Felix and Emily – shared a statement on October 6 confirming her death.

 Death of Dame Jilly Cooper announced

-Dame Jilly Cooper died suddenly yesterday morning (October 5), it has sadly been confirmed.
+Dame Jilly Cooper died suddenly on October 5, it was sadly confirmed last month.

 Dame Jilly’s children said in a statement: “Mum, was the shining light in all of our lives.
 Her love for all of her family and friends knew no bounds.
 Her unexpected death has come as a complete shock.”